 Decoying a Giant Whitetail With Bow- Video & Story

-It was day 5, and after a long week of bowhunting hard, Dennis was making his long, uphill trek to a secluded beanfield where he had already made three long sits without any sightings of the buck he was after.
+It was day 5, and after a long week of bowhunting hard, Dennis and I were making our long, uphill trek to a secluded beanfield where Dennis had already made three long sits without any sightings of the buck he was after.
 A mature, main frame eight point nicknamed “Hank”.
+Hank working a scrape just 25 yards from the stand Hank was consistently popping up on trail cameras during daylight hours just a few days before Dennis’s arrival but hadn’t been seen while on stand in the past 3 days.
+The buck had me and Dennis wondering if we had pressured him to much or he had just simply moved off the property searching for does.

 Fast forward a couple years and a few trips and Dennis couldn’t quite seal the deal on a good buck.
 He had some great hunts and passed on a few bucks but the big one he was waiting on seemed to evade him.
 But this year, the stars were starting to align in Dennis’s favor..

-The high-pressure cold front was moving through and the drizzling rain was tapering off.
-The humidity was high and the temperatures were steadily dropping into the low 40’s with a slight North-West wind.
-Pretty much everything a bowhunter wishes for in late October.
+The high-pressure cold front was moving through, and the drizzling rain was tapering off.
+The humidity was high, cloud cover low, and the temperatures were steadily dropping into the low 40’s with a slight North-West wind.
+Pretty much everything a bowhunter wishes for in late October whitetail hunt.
 I’ve always noticed an uptick in deer feeding in soybeans after or during a rain and on this hunt, the deer started feeding early.

-Not long after getting settled in, deer started blowing directly to our North a couple hundred yards.
+Not long after getting settled into our stands, deer started blowing directly to our North a couple hundred yards.
 The same draw that Hank had been consistently bedding in.
 I feared a deer had been bedded on the edge of the field and watched me set up the decoy or get situated in the climber stand.
-But just a few minutes later, a bobcat came out of the draw and headed out of harms way.
+But just a few minutes later, a bobcat came out of the draw and headed out of harm’s way.
 About 30 minutes later, a family group of does came out and started feeding in the cut beans to the West of our stand.
 I was occupied watching the does when I heard some thrashing in the timber behind our stand.
-I could see the top of a small sapling shaking back and forth vigorously about 50 yards away in the thick brush.
-I glassed the base of the tree and could just barely make out the outline of a buck rubbing the tree.
+I could see the top of a small sapling shaking back and forth vigorously about 50 yards away in the thick hardwoods understory that had just recently been logged.
+I glassed the base of the tree with my bino’s and could just barely make out the outline of a buck rubbing the tree.
+Hank was utilizing a ridgetop to cross into adjacent bedding areas I caught a glimpse of the buck’s left side and recognized that it was one of the nice ten pointers I had on trail camera.
+I watched him through binoculars for a minute and finally realized that there was a doe bedded down just a few yards in front of him.
+He walked up to her and bumped her out of her bed, sniffed where she was laying and slowly started working his way towards the field edge.
+I thought for sure we were going to get a shot at this buck, but he never did walk into the field and disappeared into the thick understory in the ridge below our stands.

 Deer Hunting with a Buck Decoy Video